Logistic Regression Model for Differentially-Private Matrix Masked Data: Simulation

 On each simulated dataset, we computed several point and interval estimators.
 First, the naive conditional MLE estimator is defined to be the solution of the estimating equation $\bS(\beta_0, \bm\beta_1; \bX, \by) = \mathbf{0}$, obtained by naively substituting the masked data ($\widetilde{\bX}$, $\by$) in place of the raw data ($\widetilde{\bX}^*$, $\by^*$) in equation \eqref{eq:scoreMLEraw}.
 The corresponding confidence intervals for this naive conditional MLE were computed using the asymptotic Wald method.
-Next, we computed the naive least square estimator (LS) by similarly substitution of masked data in \eqref{eq:rawestimators}.
-Finally, we computed our corrected least square (cLS) estimator in \eqref{eq:correctedestimator}, which accounts for the effects of noise addition and masking.
+Next, we computed the naive least squaress estimator (LS) by similarly substitution of masked data in \eqref{eq:rawestimators}.
+Finally, we computed our corrected least squaress (cLS) estimator in \eqref{eq:correctedestimator}, which accounts for the effects of noise addition and masking.

-We assess the performance of the point estimators by examining their bias and mean squared errors (MSE) and evaluate the confidence intervals based on their coverage probability.
-When $\sigma=0$, the raw data and masked data are identical, making the naive and corrected least squares estimators equivalent.
+We evaluated the performance of the point estimators by examining their bias and median squared errors (MSE) and evaluate the confidence intervals based on their coverage probability across $1000$ datasets per simulation settings.
+When $\sigma_x = \sigma_y=0$, corresponding to $\varepsilon = \infty$, the raw data and masked data are identical, making the naive and corrected least squaress estimators equivalent.
 This setup provides a baseline for comparing the performance of the conditional MLE and the LS estimator on raw data.
-When noise is added ($\sigma>0$) for privacy protection, data utility decreases, resulting in a degradation of estimator performance from this baseline.
+When noise is added ($\varepsilon<\infty$) for privacy protection, data utility decreases, resulting in a degradation of estimator performance from this baseline.
 We reported the results for the unconditional mixture model normal distribution \eqref{eq: conddistribution} with $p_1 = 0.5$ in Table \ref{tab:sim_results_mixturemodel} and the conditional mixture model \eqref{conditionmixturemodel}-\eqref{eq:logisticZ} in Table \ref{tab:sim_results_conditionalmixturemodel}.
-The results for $p_1 \in \{0.1, 0.9\}$ show similar conclusion and are presented in the Supplementary Materials S2.
+The results for $p_1 \in \{0.1, 0.9\}$ show similar conclusions and are presented in the Supplementary Materials S2.